sarahmarshy/nsapi-porting-guide/README.md

 `NetworkStack` provides a common interface that hardware shares.
 It can connect to a network over IP.
 By implementing the `NetworkStack`, you can use a class as a target for instantiating network sockets.

 `NetworkStack` provides [these functions](https://docs.mbed.com/docs/mbed-os-api/en/mbed-os-5.4/api/classNetworkStack.html).
 Look for the function signature like this: [`declarator virt-specifier(optional) = 0`](http://en.cppreference.com/w/cpp/language/abstract_class) to determine which functions ar pure virtual, and must be overriden in your child class.

+### Errors

+Many functions of `NetworkStack` and `NetworkInterface` return types' are `nsapi_error_t`, which is a type used to represent error codes.
+A list of these return codes can be seen [here](https://docs.mbed.com/docs/mbed-os-api/en/mbed-os-5.4/api/group__netsocket.html#gac21eb8156cf9af198349069cdc7afeba).
+The integer values the error macros can be viewed in [this file](https://github.com/ARMmbed/mbed-os/blob/master/features/netsocket/nsapi_types.h).
+A negative error code indicates failure, while 0 indicates success.

 ### The `connect()` method